Eagle’s Diamond Wheels

 Hardness of Diamond Wheels

-Diamond wheels are often ranked by the hardness of the bond.
-It allows for a longer lasting sharpening wheel compared to conventional wheels used in the industry such as aluminum oxide and silicon carbide.
+Diamond wheels are often graded by the hardness of the bond.
+The bond’s high hardness allows for a longer lasting wheel when compared to conventional wheels used in the industry such as aluminum oxide and silicon carbide.

 To determine the hardness of the wheel, you have to understand how the grains work.

 A wheel is considered soft if the grains fracture or pull out from the bond easily.
 A wheel is considered hard when the grains selected do not micro-fracture and are held into the bond firmly.
 Typically, surfaces that are easy to cut can use a harder wheel.